storybookjs/addon-angular-ivy/README.md

 # Storybook Addon Angular Ivy

-This addon configures [Storybook for Angular](https://storybook.js.org/docs/angular/get-started/introduction) to use the [Angular Ivy compiler](https://angular.io/guide/ivy) instead of the just-in-time compiler that Storybook uses by default.
+This addon configures [Storybook for Angular](https://storybook.js.org/docs/angular/get-started/introduction) to use the new [Angular Ivy renderer](https://angular.io/guide/ivy) instead of the ViewEngine that Storybook uses by default.

 ## Installation